twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OTLFDesignerPreviewScript** – Select script for `TOPENTYPEDESIGNERFORM` preview text.
 Default is **Auto**.
 * **OTLFDesignerSingleFilter** – Used for single filter in `TOPENTYPEDESIGNERFORM`.
 * **OTLFDesignerSingleKind** – Used for single kind in `TOPENTYPEDESIGNERFORM`.
-* **OTLFEditor** – Contains settings used by `TCODEEDITORFORM` such as the font setting, line number display or word wrapping.
+* **OTLFEditor** – Contains settings used by `TCODEEDITORFORM` such as font setting, displaying line numbers or word wrapping.
 * **OverviewColCat** – Contains the column categories used in `TFONTOVERVIEWFORM`.
 * **OverviewFontZoom** – Zoom the glyphs in `TFONTOVERVIEWFORM`.
 Default is 35.
 * **OverviewGridZoom** – Zoom the grid in `TFONTOVERVIEWFORM`.